What Is Insecure Attachment Style? + How It Manifests In Relationships

-- Anxious attachment: Also called anxious-ambivalent attachment style, this is characterized by anxiety and insecurity in relationships.
+- Anxious attachment: Also called anxious-ambivalent attachment style, this is characterized by anxiety and insecurity1 in relationships.
 "These people can be preoccupied with worries and are clingy and in need of validation and reassurance," Ajjan says.

 - Avoidant attachment: Also called anxious-avoidant attachment style, it is characterized by dismissive behaviors.
 These people avoid emotional closeness and intimacy and often struggle to ask for help.

 - Fearful-avoidant attachment: Also called disorganized attachment style2, this one is characterized by unpredictable and volatile behaviors.
 According to Ajjan, these people don't have strong coping strategies and struggle dealing with relationship problems.